iFlyTech/deep-sort-master/README.md

 ## Training

-Train your models by setting the appropriate parameters in [expe
+Train your models by setting the appropriate parameters in [experiments/train.py](https://github.com/iFlyTe